Nukme/InspectEquip/README.md

     - Update valid slots according to current game expansion
     - Distinguish between main-hand and off-hand pieces
     - Detect specializations for strength/agility/intellect enchantments
+- Refactor Addon
+    - Rewrite the structure of the addon
+    - Rewrite the database module
 - UI Updates
     - Fix and restore gear info frame border style due to `SetBackDrop()` API changes
     - Fix the tainting which prevents player from inspecting others while in combat
     - Fix for 10.0.2 Tooltip API change
+    - Workaroudn unstable EJ API